-Here are the authors of the three chapbooks in our 2021 catalogue – click the author image for a preorder link!
+Here are our authors thus far – click the author image for a preorder link!

 Paper and Stick